 Murder of Red Covelli

-William “Red” Covelli was shot with several shotgun blasts as he entered his car in front of his home on June 10, 1945.
+William “Red” Covelli was shot with several 12-gauge shotgun blasts as he entered his car in front of his home (2222 55th Street) on at 11:38pm on June 10, 1945.
+He had stopped at home to pick up some meat and tomatoes.
 One of the shots hit him in the head, killing him instantly.
-He was on his way to a tavern he owned south of Kenosha.
+He was on his way to a tavern he owned (Club 42) south of Kenosha on Sheridan Road.
+His son, Fred Covelli, was at the tavern (out on bail) and quickly rushed home.
+He was there with Dominic Principe as the body was hauled away to the office of Coroner James A. Crossin.
+Captain Matthew Kirsch assisted Crossin with his investigation.
+Nine slugs were found in Covelli, all of them above his shoulders.

-William “Weezer” Covelli and Eleanor Virginia Venci (daughter of Antonio Venci and Angeline Principe) were married August 9, 1946 at Our Lady of the Holy Rosary Catholic Church by F. A. Brossler.
+William “Weezer” Covelli and Eleanor Virginia Venci (daughter of Antonio Venci and Angeline Principe) were married August 9, 1946 at Our Lady of the Holy Rosary Catholic Church by Fredrick A. Brossler.
 Witnesses were Edward Joseph Conley and Louise Orrico.
+Conley was Covelli’s cousin through his mother’s (Cosentino) side, and the family was involved in farming.

 Two More Liquor Busts